Routing is done using ALK Maps Data. The display of rail routes is handled through the Rail Routing Layer.

 Once you have a routing layer added to your map, the next step is to add routes.
 To generate a route you will need at least two stops (an origin and a destination).

-The addRoute method of the routing layer takes up to four parameters for creating a route: stops
+The addRoute method of the routing layer takes up to four parameters for creating a route: stops, functionOptions, and routeOptions.

 format |